mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 [^3]: Bussels, *Spectacle, Rhetoric and Power*, 11–13.

-[^4]: Bruaene, “Spectacle and Spin for a Spurned Prince.”
+[^4]: Bruaene, "Spectacle and Spin for a Spurned Prince."

 [^5]: Villiers and Vries, *La Ioyeuse [Et] Magnifique Entrée de
     Monseigneur Francoys*.

 [^6]: Ibid., 32.

-[^7]: Bruaene, “Spectacle and Spin for a Spurned Prince,” 270–271.
+[^7]: Bruaene, "Spectacle and Spin for a Spurned Prince," 270–271.

 [^8]: Kaufmann, *The Mastery of Nature*, 136.